nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 - Who are the outperforming and underperforming C/UAs inside each cluster in the latest version of the data and historically?
 - How do different clusters perform in terms of gender parity in their average scores, how has gender parity evolved over time, and what are the outperforming and underperforming C/UAs?
 - What are the differences between clusters in variables that we know are causally linked to early years outcomes?
+- What are the differences _inside_ clusters between outperformers and underperformers?

 <!--These are other things we might do